Last updated

 which is a Wrapper Facade for each message we create.
 We then add a messages

 property to our controller.
 This will be used to store the messages we create.
-If you remember the discussion about object-like properties in the object model, then you will remember that we cannot initialize an array property when we define it.
+If you remember the discussion about , then you will remember that we cannot initialize an array property when we define it.
 Instead, we must initialize the property in the init()

 method.
 In this case, we initialize the messages